Student Spotlight

 The students have been busy!
 Along with their demanding school schedules, they take time to volunteer and help with every aspect of our operations including the upkeep at the facilities and joining in the training courses that are offered.
 They are definitely the heart of our program!
 We had two students who completed research over the Summer of 2022 as part of the McNair Scholars Program.

 The McNair program is a federally funded TRIO program for first-generation students.
 It is designed to prepare students for doctoral programs through the involvement in research and other scholarly activities.
-The Center for Forensic Anthropology Director Dr. Jane Harris and Dr. Philip Yangyuoru (Dept. of Chemistry) teamed up to mentor students with their projects.
+The Center for Forensic Science Director Dr. Jane Harris and Dr. Philip Yangyuoru (Dept. of Chemistry) teamed up to mentor students with their projects.

 Student conducting research at FROST site Katie Durham spent her summer doing research on the effects of maggot masses on body temperatures out at the FROST site.
 Her research project was titled, “Calculating Maggot Mass Temperature in Covered and Uncovered Human Remains.”
 Human decomposition and insect development are highly dependent on temperature, so research that focuses on the relationship between temperatures and human remains is essential.
 Katie’s research is novel in that she is looking into the effects of the actual insects on body temperature, which could have a significant effect on our calculation of postmortem interval (time since death).